 Sometimes for some people, having a quality knife to work with is not enough.
-The knife has to be of great quality and also look good.
+The knife has to be of great quality and also looks good.
 This where beautiful premium knives come in.
 The Shun Premier Santoku knife is one of the knives that rightfully belongs to the family of “great and beautiful”.

 It’s well balanced and exceptionally sharp which makes it a pleasure to slice food with this knife.
-What really sets the knife apart from other models, is the layered Damascus steel clad blade with a stunning hand-hammered finish.
+What really sets the knife apart from other models, is the layered Damascus steel-clad blade with a stunning hand-hammered finish.
 The style of the finish is called Tsuchime in Japanese, and it will catch anyone’s eye.
-Not only does it look good, the finish also reduces drag and prevents pieces of sliced food from sticking to the blade.
+Not only does it look good, but the finish also reduces drag and prevents pieces of sliced food from sticking to the blade.
 “Sticky” blade is something I personally hate when cooking, so I would say it’s a great feature to have.

 The handle is made of premium pakkawood with a walnut finish, which another gorgeous addition to complement the overall look of the knife.
-The handle provides comfortable and secure grip, allowing you to work without fear of the knife slipping from your palm.
+The handle provides a comfortable and secure grip, allowing you to work without fear of the knife slipping from your palm.

 Just like the other knives in the Shun Premier line, the Santoku can be washed in the dishwasher.
 However, it’s still advised to wash the blade by hand and letting it air dry.